SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 - [X-Content-Type-Options](https://docs.oracle.com/en/industries/health-sciences/argus-safety/8.2.1/asmsc/configuring-x-content-type-options-iis.html#GUID-954EE526-1220-4DD7-A946-0FEAA1A39679): We recommend setting this to *NOSNIFF*.

-There are some other HTTP headers that can improve security; however, their value depends on your specific DataMiner setup (e.g. resources used in Dashboards/Low-Code Apps):
+There are some other HTTP headers that can improve security.
+However, their value depends on your specific DataMiner setup (e.g. resources used in Dashboards/Low-Code Apps):

 - [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)